jakobadam/packer-qemu-templates/README.md

 ##Introduction

-The packer-qemu-templates provides Packer templates for unattended building of relevant images in the qcow2 format.
+The packer-qemu-templates provides Packer templates for unattended building of relevant virtual machine images in the qcow2 format for use with KVM.

 In addition, all templates for use with Vagrant, through [vagrant-libvirt](https://github.com/pradels/vagrant-libvirt), are configured to let Packer create a Vagrant box through the libvirt post-processor.